 Please visit our gift shop!

-In October 2012, we opened Idlehour Gifts, situated Dalbeattie High Street, stocking a range of candles, soaps and toiletries (including Yankee Candles, Rose & Co bath products and locally produced Scaur Glen Soaps), Greetings Cards (including images from local photographer Phil McMenemy), photo frames, mirrors and other giftwares.
+In October 2012, we opened Idlehour Gifts, situated just off Dalbeattie High Street, stocking a range of fairtrade products, handmade soaps and toiletries, Greetings Cards, photo frames, mirrors and other giftwares.
 Be sure to visit us for something special to take home to friends and family - or just a little treat for yourselves!
-Guests at either of our two properties enjoy a 10% discount on all purchases over £10
+Guests at our properties enjoy a 10% discount on all purchases over £10